Office: Rm 254

 - Clinic - Civil Advocacy Clinic

-- Work of the Lawyer: Small Firms and Non-Profit Organizations and the Quality of Justice
+- Work of the Solo & Small Firm Lawyer & the Quality of Justice

 “I love to practice law.
 I see many students experience the practice of law for the first time in the 15 student legal clinics and externships that William Mitchell offers.
 As co-director of the clinics, my goals are to provide an education grounded in practice, help every student develop sound ethical judgment for responsible practice, and lead them to discover their strengths as good lawyers.”